Dokiys/note/Other/SoftwareEngineeringatGoogle.md

 Real implementation usually cost more time, if a real implementation cost you could sustain?

 **Determinism**
 A test is deterministic if, for a given version of the system under test, running the test always results in the same outcome; that is, the test either always passes or always fails.
-In contrast, a test is nondeterministic if its outcome can change, even if the sys‐ tem under test remains unchanged.
+In contrast, a test is nondeterministic if its outcome can change, even if the system under test remains unchanged.
 A common cause of nondeterminism is code that is not hermetic; A real implementation can be much more complex compared to a test double, which increases the likelihood that it will be nondeterministic.

 **Dependency construction**